Mount of Beatitudes - Jesus Most Famous Teaching

 • Remember as you find freedom through God’s wisdom and power to break down stronghold of wrong thinking, habitual behavior, and dissolve trigger points, treat others that God will bring across your path with empathy, compassion, tenderness, and long suffering.

-• Here is how we are to confront those brothers and sisters who are straying off the path:
+According to Jesus, here is how we are to confront those brothers and sisters who have strayed off the path:

 If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
 16 But if he does not listen to you, take one or two more with you, so that BY THE MOUTH OF TWO OR THREE WITNESSES EVERY FACT MAY BE CONFIRMED.
 17 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
 18 Truly I say to you, whatever you bind on earth shall have been bound in heaven; and whatever you loose on earth shall have been loosed in heaven.